parMaster/mcache/README.md

 ```

 It will return the number of key-value pairs deleted.
-The prefix approach was chosen to avoid complicating the API, like adding some kind of parameters to Set method to specify the prefix.
+The prefix (instead of _tags_) approach was chosen to avoid complicating the API, like adding some kind of parameters to Set method to specify the tag.
 It's proven to be enough for most use cases.

 ### Clear